-1. Double-tap an Inductance measurement badge.

-2. Tap the Inductance button.

-The Inductance Curve plot is displayed in a separate Plot view.

-3. Double-tap in the Plot view to open the configuration menu for that plot.
+- Double-tap an Inductance measurement badge.
+The Measurement configuration menu is displayed. - Tap the Inductance button.The Inductance Curve plot is displayed in a separate Plot view. - 3.
+Double-tap in the Plot view to open the configuration menu for that plot.